Utah’s Mighty Five National Parks are must-see parks on any Southwest US road trip.

 Other Utah Top Tips for visitors

 While Utah may be all about those National Parks, they have a few pretty awesome state parks and other outdoorsy activities, too.
-Some that you should definitely consider visiting are Goblin Valley State Park, Lake Powell (on the border of Utah and Arizona), Snow Canyon State Park and Grand Staircase Escalante.

 If you’re visiting multiple national parks and monuments, I would highly recommend getting the National Park Pass.
 It’s $80, but it pays for itself within three parks visits.